NFL Betting Strategy Course 101

 Before the season starts and as the season goes along, you will see futures bets, which is playing an individual team or player’s success for the upcoming season.
 Examples of futures bets are “Odds to win the Super Bowl”, “Odds to Win the AFC Championship”, “Over/Under on the number of wins for the Jets in 2019”, “Odds to win the MVP title”, “Odds to end up with the most rushing yards”, etc. A lot of bettors look for value in futures bets and play the value.
 For example, if they like the Packers to win the Super Bowl and their odds are +3300, or 33-1, they will play a futures bet on them.
 If they put down $100 and the Packers win the Super Bowl, they win $3,300.

-There are also proposition bets (or prop bets) which are bets on a team or individual’s performance, or a specific event, during a game.
-Below are some example of prop bets for the Browns vs. Steelers game.
+There are also proposition bets (or prop bets), which are bets on a team or individual’s performance, or a specific event, during a game.
+Below are some examples of prop bets for the Browns vs. Steelers game.

 |Prop Bet Description||Over||Under|